peeyush2212/pyjha-m1-io-spec/README.md

 # pyjha

-Helpers for loading data and running simple models.
+Helpers for loading data and capturing simple modeling metadata.